Hunt Hard, Hunt Fair

 - A technology or practice that allows a hunter or angler to pursue or take wildlife without being physically present and pursuing wildlife in the field.

-- A technology or practice that makes harvesting wildlife almost certain, and/or the technology or practice prevents wildlife from eluding detection and/or take.
+- A technology or practice that makes harvesting wildlife almost certain when the technology or practice prevents wildlife from eluding take.

 Commission consideration of whether a given technology or practice should be limited or prohibited in the interests of preserving Fair Chase will be carefully weighed in an open public process.

 Public support of Fair Chase and ethical hunting is critically important to the survival of hunting and angling.
 These pursuits are the cornerstones of the North American Model of Wildlife Conservation and are the primary source of funding for conservation efforts in North America.

 “In any democracy, society decides what is acceptable or unacceptable, and therefore what stays and what goes.
 Hunting traditions are potentially at risk if the majority of citizens develop a negative perception of hunting, whether this perception is justified or not.
 Ethics may be a matter of choice, but the actions of individuals can come to represent the entire group and it is important that hunters understand this.” – The Boone and Crockett Club on Fair Chase, 2016

 The support of Fair Chase and respect for the traditions of hunting and angling are every sportsman’s responsibility.
 So remember, Hunt Hard, Hunt Fair.